- Academic Appeals

 Reasonable accommodations for an individual with disabilities can be wide-ranging and will necessarily be context and case-specific.
 Accommodations may be physical in nature, including, for example, the provision of documents in accessible formats etc. Other types of accommodations are procedural in nature and require adjustments to standard processes, including, for example, the format of the hearing or an increase in breaks during a hearing.
 The purpose of an accommodation request is to find a way to allow the person making the request to meaningfully participate in the process.

-This protocol has been specifically developed for the following quasi-judicial processes supported by ADFG:
+This protocol has been specifically developed for the following quasi-judicial processes supported by the ADFG Office:

 Any participant in these processes (party, representative, witness etc.) may request a disability-related accommodation in accordance with the procedures set out below.